👉🏻 Cut to the chase? Check out the safest email providers here!

 Advantages of encrypted email

 Email is especially vulnerable to security problems because messages are sent over various (public) networks that are not always as safe as you’d want them to be.
-Encrypted emails help you protect sensitive data, such as social security numbers, login credentials, and bank account numbers.
+Encrypted emails of secure email providers help you protect sensitive data, such as social security numbers, login credentials, and bank account numbers.

 They also help web-based email services such as Gmail to enhance their cybersecurity by blocking hackers who want to infiltrate their systems via email accounts.
 Hackers often use non-secure networks to capture an entire email inbox, which could lead to significant problems.
-You want to keep those threats at bay, and using a secure email provider is a way to do so.
+You want to keep those threats at bay, and using a secure email provider with a secure email environment is a way to do so.

 How to keep your email account safe?